 ADDITIONAL STAFF MEMBERS

-Our parish staff includes our Bookkeeper Debbie Widgeon and accounting manager Suzy Young.
+Our parish staff includes our Bookkeeper Jody Farley and accounting manager Suzy Young.

 The church relies on volunteers to maintain church operations, programs, and ministries.
-Bruce Young heads the Shepherd’s Crook ministry, Suzy Young is our Gardener, Debbie Shuster publishes our E-Newsletter and Suzanne Zantzinger is our Historian.
+Jane Ellis heads the board of the Shepherd’s Crook Food Pantry, Suzy Young is our Gardener, Jody Farley publishes our E-Newsletter and Suzanne Zantzinger is our Historian.

 The St. Paul’s by-the-Sea church office is located in the front, at ground level, off 3rd street facing Baltimore Ave. were the mail box and the (handy-cap) door entrance are.

 Office hours are Monday-Friday 9am-12:30pm.